tabo/tagtools/docs/api.rst

 .. module:: tagtools
 .. moduleauthor:: Gustavo Picon <tabo@tabo.pe>

-.. inheritance-diagram:: Serializer
+.. inheritance-diagram:: Tokenizer
-.. autoclass:: Serializer
+.. autoclass:: Tokenizer
    :show-inheritance:

    Provides methods to subclass tagging serializers.

-   Must not be used directly, use a subclass (:class:`FlickrSerializer`, :class:`DeliciousSerializer` or :class:`CommaSerializer`) instead.
+   Must not be used directly, use a subclass (:class:`FlickrTokenizer`, :class:`DeliciousTokenizer` or :class:`CommaTokenizer`) instead.

    The subclasses are not designed to be instantiated, they contains only class and static methods.